twiechert/kafka-streams-linearroad/Readme.md

 ## Serdes
 The benchmark is currently configured to use the [fast-serialization](https://github.com/RuedigerMoeller/fast-serialization) library, because in our conducted experiments in the fastest and most space efficient library from those, we have tested.
 You may replace this library and this repository already integrates
-Serde implementation for Jackson (with Smile Addon) and Kryio all located in `core.serde.provider`.
+Serde implementation for Jackson (with Smile Addon) and Kryio, all located in `core.serde.provider`.
 In order to change the library system-wise, simply make the class `core.serde.DefaultSerde` extent a different Serde implementation.